tadjik1/frontend-task/README.md

 - perform action network requests for fetching categories and products data
 - store data in redux store (complete reducers)
 - display data for user
-- handle user interactions: click on campaign row in campaigns table should redirect browser on Campaign page.
+- handle user interactions: click on the campaign row in the campaigns table should redirect the browser on Campaign page.
-- there is no design defined for this task, so your goal is to build simple CSS to represent data in nice way.
+- there is no design defined for this task, so your goal is to build simple CSS to represent data nice.

-Unit tests would be nice but **not** required, you can see example of one in `Home.test.js`.
+Unit tests would be nice but **not** required, you can see an example of one in `Home.test.js`.

 ## Available Scripts